-- 1) Textbooks; - 2) Late registration fees; - 3) Fees associated with particular academic programs (for example, nursing or dental fees); - 4) Fees associated with particular courses (for example, materials fees); and, - 5) Travel costs associated with attendance at CCRI.
+- 1) Textbooks - 2) Fees associated with particular academic programs (for example, nursing or dental fees); - 3) Fees associated with particular courses (for example, materials fees); and, - 4) Travel costs associated with attendance at CCRI.

-RI Promise funding is applied after all other sources of federal aid (e.g. Pell grants, Supplementary Educational Opportunity Grants, etc.), scholarships, and any additional financial aid funding are applied to the student's cost of attendance.
+RI Promise funds are applied after all other sources of federal aid (e.g. Pell grants, Supplementary Educational Opportunity Grants, etc.), scholarships, and any additional financial aid funding are applied to the student's cost of attendance.
 For purposes of RI Promise, available student loans are not considered as part of the student's financial aid award.
 CCRI encourages students to consider RI Promise funding before pursuing student loans.